Vibrant and Warm Destination

 In west Tampa, Charley's Steakhouse specializes in aged USDA Prime and Choice beef cooked to perfection over aromatic hardwood flames.
 But if you're in the mood for something from the sea, try a succulent two-pound lobster with your steak.
 Charley's also operates three other award-winning restaurants in the Orlando area.

-Old Tampa Bay provides a tranquil backdrop for lunch, dinner or Sunday brunch at Oystercatchers Restaurant , an upscale casual eatery.
+Compared to nearby restaurants, Old Tampa Bay provides a tranquil backdrop for lunch, dinner or Sunday brunch at Oystercatchers Restaurant , an upscale casual eatery.
 Signature dishes such as tandoori shrimp and Kentucky bourbon barbecued scallops highlight the restaurant's flair for contemporary cuisine.
 Fish selections include yellowfin tuna, mahi mahi, Chilean sea bass, Gulf Coast grouper, Alaska king crab and striped bass that you can have sautéed, grilled, poached, broiled or blackened.
 Oystercatchers is tucked behind the Grand Hyatt Tampa Bay .

 Armani's , atop the Grand Hyatt Tampa Bay , claims bragging rights to spectacular views of Old Tampa Bay and beyond.
 The menu of Northern Italian cuisine is intriguing, partly because some of it is written in Italian—if you're not sure whether to order vitello or pesce, read on and all will be revealed in mouthwatering detail in the subtitles.
 Scaloppine Armani's, the restaurant's signature dish, features veal (vitello) sautéed with exotic mushrooms and Cognac and finished with creamy truffle sauce.
 After perusing the menu, visit the elaborate antipasto bar that caught your eye on the way in.
 Armani's dining room is elegant, the mood romantic, the service efficient and food presentations artistic.